wookdev/wookdev.github.io/README.md

 to think about, about portability and accessibility.

 I'm new to version control, and am almost an actual programmer.
-I once knew a couple of dead languages (COBOL, Pascal, Fortan, Basic) from back when VAX/VMS was still a thing.
+I once knew a couple of dead languages (COBOL, Pascal, Fortan, etc) from back when VAX/VMS was still a thing.
 Mostly what I know of them any more is that I can no longer can be functional in any of them without a lot of lead time.